Improved parallel derandomization via finite automata with applications: Applications

-\begin{proposition} For each automaton $F_{ij}$, the vectors $T_{t,n}(s, W) :t = 0, \ldots, n$, can be computed with $\tilde O( n^3 \eps^{-4} )$ processors. \end{proposition} \begin{proof} We will recursively compute transition matrices $T_{t,h}$ for $h = 1,2,4 \dots, $ and $t$ divisible by $h$.
-The critical observation here is that since $F_{ij}$ is a pair of counters, the value of $T_{t,h}(s,s')$ only depends on the \emph{difference} $s' - s$; the starting state $s$ is irrelevant.
-Indeed, instead of storing the full matrix $T_{t,h}$, we only need to keep track of the probability distribution on the resulting pairs
+\begin{proposition} For the automaton $F_{ij}$, we can compute all transition matrices $T_{t,t+h}$ for $h$ a power of two and $t$ divisible by $h$ using $\tilde O( n^3 / \eps^2)$ processors. \end{proposition} \begin{proof} Since $F_{ij}$ is a pair of counters, $T_{t,t+h}(s,s')$ only depends on the \emph{difference} $s' - s$; the starting state $s$ is irrelevant.
+Instead of storing the full matrix $T_{t,t+h}$, we only need to keep track of the probability distribution on pairs